Finding the Best Places to Retire Since 2006!

 Is Arizona Considered Tax Friendly for Retirement?
 Yes

 Notes: Only a few roads lead into Phoenix.
 Some Ahwatukee homes and businesses have a Phoenix address.
 The public schools are some of the best in the metro area.
 People like living here and say the area has a slightly trendy vibe.
-The population has increased 3% during the last decade, and home prices have gone up 11% since last year.
+The population has grown 3% during the last decade, and home prices have increased 5% since last year.

 Recommended as a Retirement Spot?
 Yes